-1. Objectives, Significance to Regional Programs, and Technical Background others involved with fish tagging through peer-reviewed publications, reports, workshops, and shared analysis software.
+1. Objectives, Significance to Regional Programs, and Technical Background

+The overall objective is to design and analyze fish tagging studies using peer-reviewed statistical methods, so the best available information is obtained.
+The methodology will be shared with others involved with fish tagging through peer-reviewed publications, reports, workshops, and shared analysis software.
 The proposal provides details on the approach the proponents plan to use to improve the rigor, defensibility, and cost effectiveness of tagging studies.